Arts Learning in Communities Grants

 - All new applicants must apply in this category.

 - Applicants are eligible for two grants of up to $2500 each fiscal year.
 Grantees must provide a 1:1 cash match (half of the match may be in-kind support).

 - Applications must be submitted at least 60 days before the start of a project.

 - Major Grant Support

-- Applicants must submit a formal request to the Oklahoma Arts Council to be placed in this category.
+- Applicants must be invited by the Oklahoma Arts Council to be funded at this level.